Aravsharma1/P.E.P.P.E.R./README.md

 # P.E.P.P.E.R.
-Co-developed with Aaryan, Ronav, Daryn
+Developed by Arav, Aaryan, Ronav, Jarryd

 **Inspiration**
 Many seniors in our lives lack strong social connection and friendships with others.
 Our project goal was to help combat this issue using emerging technologies​ so that they never have to spend their day-to-day life alone.
 This project will contribute to the support of health-care workers and care takers as they are not always able to provide the care and attention that everyone deserves